-Sometimes when unpleasant emotions feel overwhelming you tend to respond in a negative way and make poor decisions.
+Now let's talk more generally about it is important to speak about emotions.
 Can you give examples of when you have experienced difficult emotions and made an unhelpful decision as a result of that emotion?
 Why were these bad decisions?
 What are some bad decisions someone can make when: